xinp-hub/pydiggs/README.rst

 Features
 --------

-* Added Features for XML syntax and DIGGS Schema validation.
+* Added Features for XML Syntax and the latest DIGGS Schema (Version 2.5.a) validation.
 * The validation process is also working with the Command Line Interface.